 What if issues arise with my host family after I am abroad?

 Being an au pair invovles a unique working and living relationship with a host family, over an extended length of time.
 It's possible that at some point you may experience some form of miscommunication, or even a disagreement.
 Typically, with pro-active communication and sensitivity, it's not difficult to resolve these things together with your hosts.
 However, it's never a bad idea to contact our partner agency in France for extra help - they are professionals and love hearing from au pairs, no matter the reason!
 If things really are not working out, they will work with you regarding the possibility of a rematch with a new family, subject to availability.

 Please note that visas are not required for stays under 90 days, so short-term au pairs will not need to apply for visas.

 Long-term au pairs must obtain a visa after they have a host family match.
 We will provide information about this process.

-You must apply for your Long-Stay Au Pair visa before your depart the U.S. You'll be required to make at least one physical appearance at your designated French consulate.
-We will advise you on when to schedule your visa appointment and what to bring after you have been placed with a host family.
+You must apply for your visa before your depart the U.S. You'll be required to make at least one physical appearance at your designated French consulate.
+We'll provide information on when to schedule your visa appointment and what to bring after you have been placed with a host family.

 Are there resources to help start my program?